anyaevostinar/anyaevostinar.github.io/classes/361-w21/syllabus.md

 * Term-long Project that you will complete pieces of for specific dates where you can apply what you've learned and pursue a question of interest to you.

 I believe each of these types of activities will give you a different lens on the core class ideas and help you to deeply learn and understand the material.
-In many of these activities you'll have the option to work collaboratively, and throughout the course, you'll have a collaborative learning group with whom you can talk about course ideas and work with on course activities.
+In many of these activities you'll have the option to work collaboratively.

 ## Evaluation and Grading
 I want you to know that I recognize that the global pandemic is likely to affect your ability to focus and work on this class.